MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-large-language-models/includes/3-large-language-model-core-concepts.md

 - _Create a web app in Python that handles customers_

-The more specific you are about what you’re asking for, the better the result will be.
+The more specific you are about what you’re asking for, the better the result is.

 ## Tokens